Khongchai/web-spirograph/README.md

-# A WebGL-WASM-Powered Spirograph Generator
+# The Rabbit Holes EP 1: A WebGL-WASM-Powered Spirograph Generator

 ## Foreword

 This project is first and foremost, my playground, where multiple ideas are tried and tested and are fully leveraged elsewhere.
 I initially wanted to just make a quick spirograph generator, but then stumbled onto various (exciting and frustrating) rabbit holes, each hole an entire universe worth exploring on their own.
 They result in, dare I say, a cacophony of ideas, of trials and errors, of exploratory implementations lacking ample due dilligence 😛.

-There are some features that I eventually stopped working on because it's been almost 2 years of me just pausing and picking up where I left of, like the backend integration (sorry, you only get local storage for now), some fancy UI upgrades and smaller screens support.
-This project was burning me out and I needed to finish it fast.
+There are some features that I eventually stopped working on because it's been almost two years of me just pausing and picking up where I left of, like the backend integration (sorry, you only get local storage for now), some fancy UI upgrades and smaller screens support.
+This project was burning me out, and I needed to finish it fast.

 I am still undecided on why I like spirographs so much.
 I never grew up with them, nor have I played with a real one.
 It might be that it is one of not so many things that gives out ridiculously beautiful shapes with so little math.
 Anyway, enough with the intro, let's see what random stuff I thought worth being documented.